mia-platform/documentation/docs/self_hosted/synchronize-users.md

 # How to setup user synchronization

-If you want to synchronize users between the Identity Provider and the Console, making it possible to automatically create users in the Console when you create them on your Identity Provider you can use the following webhook
+If you want to synchronize users between the Identity Provider and the Console, making it possible to automatically create or delete users in the Console when you create or delete them on your Identity Provider, you can use the following webhook:

 ```sh
 POST /api/webhooks/apps/console/providers/:providerId/user